How to Take Off

 and Land in Paragliding?

-One of the most frequently asked questions by those considering paragliding is about the take-off and landing process.
+One of the most common questions for those considering paragliding is about the takeoff and landing process.

-“Is it hard to run?”, “Will the landing be rough?”, “How do my feet leave the ground?”
-These are questions that especially concern first-time flyers.
+“Is running difficult?”, “Will the landing be hard?”, “How do my feet leave the ground?”
+These questions often concern first-time flyers.

 🛫 How to Take Off?